serverless/github-action/README.md

-# Github Action for Serverless
+# Github Action for Serverless test

 This Action wraps the [Serverless Framework](https://serverless.com) to enable common Serverless commands.